Discharges are given for the least-serious offences such as very minor thefts.

 A discharge can be combined with an order for disqualification, payment of compensation or court costs.

-In 2019, 42,000 offenders were given a discharge, representing four per cent of offenders sentenced.
+In 2021, around 29,000 offenders were given a discharge, representing three per cent of offenders sentenced.
 (These statistics are taken from the Ministry of Justice’s criminal justice statistics publications.)